Student working conditions

 2.3 Students with disabilities have a right to special support.
 At the beginning of a course or programme, students must be informed who their contact for students with disabilities is.
 A student with a disability is personally responsible for contacting the coordinator for students with disabilities at the Student Affairs and Academic Registry Division to obtain access to the special support to which they are entitled.

-3.1 Under the Higher Education Act, students have the right to be represented in all decision-making and deliberating bodies whose activities affect their education and situation.
+3.1 Under the Higher Education Act, the students are entitled to representation when decisions or preparations are made that have bearing on their courses or programmes or the situation of students.
 The students themselves select their representatives via the students’ unions or via bodies appointed by the students’ unions.

 3.2 To enable them to participate in meetings of various university bodies, elected student representatives must be given the opportunity to take compulsory course components at another time, or to make up for them in another acceptable manner, where this is practically and economically feasible.